knpuniversity/gulp/knpu/bower-into-vendor.md

 Great news!
 We've minified and combined all our CSS into just one file.
 Oh, except for the Bootstrap CSS!
 We have two good options.
 First, we could point the link to a public Bootstrap CDN.
-Or second, we can cram the bootstrap styling right into `main.css`.
-Let's do that - it's a lot more interesting anyways.
+Or we could cram the bootstrap styling right into `main.css`.
+Let's do that - it's a lot more interesting.

 ## Bower!